w3c/WebPlatformWG/Meetings.md

 ### Editing APIs

--   ad hoc; only on a case-by-case basis.
+-   Please send a request to [public-public-editing-tf](http://lists.w3.org/Archives/Public/public-editing-tf/); only on a case-by-case basis.

 -   Agendas: a draft agenda is sent to the [public-public-editing-tf](http://lists.w3.org/Archives/Public/public-editing-tf/) list at least 24 hours before
 -   Minutes: meeting minutes are distributed on the [public-editing-tf](http://lists.w3.org/Archives/Public/public-editing-tf/) list.